Construction quality control products are in MS Office format.

 No matter how much detail is in the plan, it can always be argued that more could be or should be included.

-The following construction quality control software plan contents are intended to serve as a generic tool to assist in preparing complete and useful QC plans.
+The following construction quality system contents are intended to serve as a generic tool to assist in preparing complete and useful QC plans.
 Each section addresses a major QC Plan item, for instance:

 - Terms and Definitions (optional)